 Focus on self-reflection to get super clear on your core values and goals.
 Finding clarity on what you really want gives you a crystal-clear destination, so you can better map out fulfilling activities, goals and growth experiences.

-Here are ideas pulled from these 19 Tips for an Amazing Life After Retirement:
+Here are ideas pulled from these 19 Tips for an Amazing Retirement Life:

 New things bring excitement.
 Whether it’s a new route to a typical destination, a new skill set or any entirely new travel adventure, getting out of your comfort zone is where all the good stuff happens.